HarshitKaushik/java-cheat-sheet/README.md

 ```
 #### Method inner class is not accessible outside the method
-Look at the commented code below exampleMethod.
-MethodLocalInnerClass can be instantiated only in the method where it is declared.
+Look at the commented code below `exampleMethod`. `MethodLocalInnerClass` can be instantiated only in the method where it is declared.
 #### Method inner class can access class instance variables
 ```java
 //Can access class instance variables